 - Solve programming problems which include 1D and 2D arrays and dynamic collections such as the ArrayList

 - Demonstrate an understanding of file I/O and exception handling techniques

-CS 5011 Fundamentals of Computer Architecture
+SWE 5011 Fundamentals of Computer Architecture

 By the end of this course students should comprehend the principles and concepts of computer architecture.
 More specifically, students should be able to: